bobidafu/makansini/README.md

 # makansini

+MakanSini is a website that incorporates the use of Google Map API to locate the local eateries in Brunei Darussalam.

 #### Aims

 By using Google Maps as our web service, our aim is to give directions for our client by